x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/policy-assignments-for-mailboxes.md

 Set-Mailbox <mailbox alias or name> -RoleAssignmentPolicy <assignment policy>
 ```

-This example sets the assignment policy to Unified Messaging Users on the mailbox Brian.
-(Note: Unified Messaging is not available on Exchange 2019.)
+This example sets the assignment policy to Engineering Users on the mailbox Brian.

 ```
-Set-Mailbox Brian -RoleAssignmentPolicy "Unified Messaging Users"
+Set-Mailbox Brian -RoleAssignmentPolicy "Engineering Users"
 ```

 ## Use the Exchange Management Shell to change the assignment policy on a group of mailboxes assigned a specific assignment policy